-Today in science: Edwin Hubble and the expanding universe | EarthSky.org
+Edwin Hubble and the expanding universe

 Read more from Nature: Belgian priest recognized in Hubble-law name change

 Bottom line: Edwin Hubble’s birthday is November 20, 1889.
-Hubble showed there are separate galaxies beyond our Milky Way and that the more distant the galaxy, the faster it moves away from us.
-The Hubble Space Telescope is named for him.
+Hubble showed there are separate galaxies beyond our Milky Way and the more distant the galaxy, the faster it moves away from us.
+The Hubble Space Telescope bears his name.

 Deepest view we have yet, into our universe: the Hubble eXtreme Deep Field